| Title: | Fit, Simulate and Diagnose Exponential-Family Models for Multiple or Multilayer Networks |

 the attributes of each of the networks

-index of the simulated statistic in the gofN
+.stat_idindex of the simulated statistic in the gofN object

 estimated unconditional and average conditional variance of the statistic